Tax Planning for 5th April 2023

 Use up Income Tax allowances

 To recap, everyone has a tax-free personal allowance.
 Income above that is taxed at different rates depending on the type of income it is and which band of your income (tax band) that income falls into.
 Earned income, such as a salary or self-employed profit, use up your tax bands before investment income, such as interest and dividends.
-So if you have a £50,270 salary and £40,000 dividends, all of the salary exceeding your personal allowance uses up your basic (lower) rate band so will all be taxed at the basic (lower) rate of income tax.
-Then all of the dividends fall into your higher rate band so will all be taxed at the higher tax rate for dividends.
-Except £2,000 which is covered by the dividend allowance so is taxed at 0%.
+So if you have a £50,270 salary and £40,000 dividends, all of the salary exceeding your personal allowance uses up your basic (lower) rate band so will all be taxed at the basic (lower) rate of income tax, then all of the dividends fall into your higher rate band so will all be taxed at the higher tax rate for dividends (except any covered by the dividend allowance so are taxed at 0%).

-Unused personal allowances and tax bands are not available to be carried forward.
-So it is important to check that you are using them to efficiently each year.
-If it’s possible to increase or decrease your income, you should do some tax planning to save tax.
-It’s best to use up the lower rate bands and avoid the higher rate bands.
-Some planning can be achieve this, such as changing ownership of assets.
-For example, transferring shares of a company and therefore the amount of dividends paid out.
-Or creating an employment can increase income.
-The bands and rates for Scottish residents are here, and for everyone else in the UK are below.
+Unused personal allowances and tax bands are not available to be carried forward, so it is important to check that you are using them efficiently each year.
+If it’s possible to increase or decrease your income, it’s best to use up the lower rate bands and avoid the higher rate bands.
+Some tax planning can achieve this, such as changing ownership of assets (e.g. transferring shares of a company and therefore the amount of dividends paid out), or changing employment income or dividends.
+The bands and rates for Scottish residents are here, and for everyone else in the UK are currently as follows:

 - £0 – £12,570 Personal allowance

 - £12,571 – £50,270 Basic rate band

 - £50,271 – £150,000 Higher rate band (reducing to £125,140 in 2023/24)

 - Over £150,000 Additional rate (reducing to £125,140 in 2023/24)